causeImCloudy/cyberpatriotwiki/curriculum/advanced.md

 ---

 Welcome to the Cyber Patriot Wiki's section of Advanced Concepts.
-This section focuses on the deep internals of the operating system and the multitude of secure settings for a system and all of it's services.
+This section focuses on the deep internals of the operating system and the multitude of secure settings for a system and all of its services.

 <br>